vincentclaes/stepview/README.md

                                 back.
 You can choose from the values: minute, hour, today, day, week, month, year  [default: day] --verbose             use --verbose to set verbose logging.
-          --install-completion  Install completion for the current shell.
-          --show-completion     Show completion for the current shell, to copy it or customize the installation.
           --help                Show this message and exit.